mitranim/oas/readme.md

   * The docs are Go structures.
 You can do anything with them:
     * Inspect and modify in Go.
     * Encode as JSON or YAML.
-    * Write to disk at build time.
+    * Write to disk or stdout at build time.
     * Serve to clients at runtime.
     * Visualize using an external tool.
   * Tiny and dependency-free.